mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Then why?"

-"This is the only way to survive."
+"This is the only way our species can survive."

 "What do you mean?"

-"This obstruction.
+"This obstruction – the obscura.
 It's not going to stop 'til all of Ara is blotted out.
 You read it yourself.
-The only we can stop it is by sending someone out there to figure out what it is and then bombard the thing with whatever works against it."
+We need you to understand what this thing is so we can figure out how to stop it from blotting us out completely."

-"And you think your half-finished experiment can do that?"
+"And you think your experiment can do that?"

 "You think we built a space rail with dumb luck?
 It took 5 ma'to of collaboration with your observers.
-We learned everything we could from them and then we made breakthroughs with our engineering knowledge.
+We learned everything we could from them and then we made breakthroughs with our knowledge of electricity and metals.
 We sent countless tests into space.
 Many of them orbited and then softly landed on their own with timers.
 We had space travel down to a science and that was taken from all of us when Heiko backed out of the deal."

 "And you're still bitter about it."